-Turns out, you're not alone.
-The internet is abuzz with people wondering how to reduce waste, repurpose what they have, and get creative in the meantime.
-We've found some unique trailblazers who are showing us how to do something about it.
+If you're getting a bit stir crazy and need some entertaining content and new projects, you're not alone.
+Why not pair our need for new activities with living more sustainably—starting at home?
+Turns out, the internet is abuzz with people wondering how to reduce waste, repurpose what they have, and get creative in the meantime.
+We've found some unique trailblazers who are showing us how.

 1. Paper & Stitch (Brittni Mehlhoff)